-What are you wearing to your 4/20 party?
-This is the last(!) year we'll be treating cannabis as a 'counterculture' as legalization approaches this summer.
+Now that legalization has happened in Canada we've mostly stoped treating cannabis as a 'counterculture'.
 But cannabis - and fashion - have long been connected to progressive, alternative movements.
 Here we explore that throughout the decades.

 One subgroup historically known for using cannabis?
 ‘Hippies.’